The tensor product of p-adic Hilbert spaces: Construction of the tensor product

-Recall~\cite{Moretti} that in the standard setting where the tensor product $\mathscr{H}\otimes\mathscr{K}$ of two \emph{complex} Hilbert spaces $\mathscr{H}$, $\mathscr{K}$ is considered, the norm of the Hilbert space $\mathscr{H}\otimes\mathscr{K}$ is precisely the one canonically associated with the scalar product of this space.
-Otherwise stated, a suitable scalar product is defined on the algebraic tensor product $\mathscr{H}\atp\mathscr{K}$, so obtaining a pre-Hilbert space, and the (Hilbert) tensor product $\mathscr{H}\otimes\mathscr{K}$ is then achieved as the Hilbert space completion of this space.
-This approach cannot be pursued in the $p$-adic setting, because, as noted previously, the norm and the scalar product are not related in the usual fashion --- but only by the Cauchy-Schwarz inequality --- in this case.
-It is also worth noting that the canonical (Hilbert space) norm on $\mathscr{H}\otimes\mathscr{K}$ \emph{does not coincide} with the \emph{projective norm}~\cite{ryan2002introduction} defined on the algebraic tensor product $\mathscr{H}\atp\mathscr{K}$ (the linear spaces $\mathscr{H}$, $\mathscr{K}$ being endowed with their respective Hilbert space norms); namely, the (Hilbert space) norm on $\mathscr{H}\otimes\mathscr{K}$ does not coincide with the following:
+In other words, a suitable scalar product is defined on the algebraic tensor product $\mathscr{H}\atp\mathscr{K}$, yielding a pre-Hilbert space; the Hilbert tensor product $\mathscr{H}\otimes\mathscr{K}$ is then obtained by completing this space.
+Such an approach cannot be pursued in the $p$-adic setting, because, as noted previously, the norm and the scalar product are not related in the usual fashion --- but only by the Cauchy-Schwarz inequality.
+It is also worth noting that the canonical (Hilbert space) norm on $\mathscr{H}\otimes\mathscr{K}$ \emph{does not coincide} with the \emph{projective norm}~\cite{ryan2002introduction} on the algebraic tensor product $\mathscr{H}\atp\mathscr{K}$ (the linear spaces $\mathscr{H}$, $\mathscr{K}$ being endowed with their respective Hilbert space norms); namely, the (Hilbert space) norm of $\mathscr{H}\otimes\mathscr{K}$, when restricted to $\mathscr{H}\atp\mathscr{K}$, does not coincide with the following:

-Here, the \emph{infimum} is taken over all possible representations of $u$.
+Here, the \emph{infimum} is taken over all possible representations of $u\in\mathscr{H}\atp\mathscr{K}$ (i.e., all possible decompositions of $u$ as a sum of elementary tensors).

 A natural non-Archimedean counterpart of this norm, compatible with the strong triangle inequality characterizing the $p$-adic setting, is given by the following candidate norm: